 Does your child spend more time underwater than swimming on the surface?
 These diving toys might make the ideal underwater parent-child competition game.
 If playing with friends, parental supervision is essential.

-Made of flexible, soft material, the set contains four rings, five diving sticks, and three dive balls.
+Made of flexible, soft material, the set contains four rings.
 Once sunk to the bottom of the pool, who’ll get to them the fastest?
-For non-swimming divers, they can be used for scooping up in the shallow end to help develop confidence, and used in the deep end by those with more experience.
+For non-swimming divers, they can be used for scooping up in the shallow end to help develop confidence and used in the deep end by those with more experience.

 My First Electric Train Set